lwade/euca-wiki/Image-Wizard.md

 * I want to [[build an image from scratch]].
 * I want to [[import an image from AWS]].

+If you have any questions about images, please join the [Eucalyptus community mailing list](http://lists.eucalyptus.com/cgi-bin/mailman/listinfo/community) and ask there, or find us on [IRC](http://webchat.freenode.net/?channels=eucalyptus).

 * * * * *

 [[category.images]]